carla-simulator/carla/Docs/tuto_G_scenic.md

 __3__.
 Define the scenario behaviours:

-Behaviours can be defined using the native Scenic [behaviours library](https://scenic-lang.readthedocs.io/en/latest/modules/scenic.domains.driving.behaviors.html) as well as the CARLA specific [behaviours library](https://scenic-lang.readthedocs.io/en/latest/modules/scenic.simulators.carla.behaviors.html).
-In this scenario we will instruct the ego vehicle to follow the lane at the predefined speed and then brake hard when it gets within a certain distance of another vehicle.
+In this scenario we will use the Scenic [behaviour library](https://scenic-lang.readthedocs.io/en/latest/modules/scenic.domains.driving.behaviors.html) to instruct the ego vehicle to follow the lane at the predefined speed and then brake hard when it gets within a certain distance of another vehicle.
 The leading vehicle will also follow the lane at the predefined speed and brake hard within a certain distance of any objects:

 ```scenic
 ## DEFINING BEHAVIORS